Ram Subhag Singh

 Ram Subhag Singh (7 July 1917 – 16 December 1980) was an Indian politician who was a member of the Indian National Congress.
 He served as a member of the 3rd and 4th Lok Sabha for Bikramganj and Buxar in the Bihar state of India in 1962 and 1967, respectively.
 After the split in the Congress party in 1969, he stayed with the Indian National Congress (Organisation).
 He was first leader of the opposition in the Lok Sabha in 1969.
 He participated in the Indian independence movement.
 He was a cabinet minister in the Union Government led by the Congress party.

 Early life

-Singh was born in July 1917 in Ara district of the Bihar State in India.
+Singh was born in July 1917 in Bhojpur district of the Bihar State in India.
 He undertook his primary education at the Government Town School, Ara Bihar, and his secondary education at Kashi Vidyapeeth, Varanasi, Uttar Pradesh.
 Singh went to the University of Missouri for completing his Ph.D. degree in journalism from the Missouri School of Journalism.